bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables — a scope chain.

 2. Study the following code, then answer the questions below.

 ```js